daveythacher/LED_Matrix_RP2040/README.md

 4. Reduce average/peak power by controlling the number of LEDs on at any given time.
 This gets tricky and is probably not recommended.
 There are two ways to do this: time sharing panels and modifying bitplanes.
 5. Reduce average/peak power with current limiter.
 This is advanced and will not work on certain LED drivers.

 You can further lower power consumption by lowering power supply voltage.
 As the LED current is reduced the require forward voltage is also reduced.
 However this can lead to problems for color temperature.
+Note some LED drivers have min constant current limits.

 ### Color Temperature

 As the LED current is reduced the required forward voltage is also reduced.
 This allows for the overall voltage of the LED power rail to be less.
 Down to around 3.3V.
 When lowering the peak power consumption this is generally provided for free.
 Note this does not apply to average power consumption.

 Messing this up can lead to issues for color temperature of white.
 The color may be too warm or too cool.
 Current balancing to the get the color temperature may be required.
 Note some LEDs are different.
 There can also be differences in performance between LED colors.
 Manipulate the current for the peak (full) current to get the color temperature correct.
 Then adjust the color intensity using gamma curves per color.

+CIE1931 is another feature which can be used if desired.
+Note all color mapping is handled via lookup table called index_table.
+This table is created by the application logic and send over the serial interface before receiving RGB pixel data.
+This allows the application logic to have full control over this and pixel locations.

 ## Color Depth